How To Give Helpful And Effective Interview Feedback To Candidates

 To help you really get to know the candidate you’re interviewing, you’ve got to go deeper.
-To help you make the interview process easier, we’ve created a list of the 16 most important restaurant interview questions.
+To help you make the interview process easier, we’ve created a list of some of the most important restaurant interview questions.

 This question can help you understand the candidate’s reasons for wanting to work in your restaurant.
-Responses like, “I really enjoy making people happy!” or, “My friend said you have the best pay.” can tell you a lot about his motives.
+Responses like, “I really enjoy making people happy!” or, “My friend said you have the best pay.” can tell you a lot about their motives.

 What happens behind the scenes can have an effect on how your employee deals with customers.
-So if the employee has a tendency to hold onto grudges and harbor resentment for a co-worker, that might be a red flag to let this one go.
+So if the employee has a tendency to hold onto grudges and harbor resentment for a coworker, that might be a red flag to let this one go.

 The dictionary defines hospitality as, “the friendly and generous reception and entertainment of guests, visitors, and strangers.”
-The candidate’s response should be something similar — in her own words, of course.
+The candidate’s response should be something similar — in their own words, of course.

 Maintaining a healthy work/life balance is essential for food and beverage workers.
 It is extremely easy to burn out when you’re focused on customer service all the time.
 Having interests outside work can help your employees recharge after a difficult shift.

 That’s why it’s important to find out what the candidate likes to do when they’re not working.
 The answers they give will help you see if they can maintain the busy life that comes with working in a restaurant.

 Are they happy when they tell the story?
 How much detail do they give?
 Do you feel like the candidate is being genuine?

 How they tell the story, as well as the story itself, can give your further understanding about what hospitality means to them.